Twickenham Stadium: Redevelopment

-Planning permission was sought in 2002 and received in December 2004 for a new South Stand to raise capacity to 82,000, together with a hotel and conference centre, with redevelopment commencing in June 2005.
-The RFU's revised application to build the new south stand at £80 million was unanimously approved by Richmond Council's planning committee on 2 December.
+Planning permission was sought in 2002 and received in December 2004 for a new South Stand to further raise capacity, with building work commencing in June 2005.
 As well as increasing the stadium's capacity to 82,000, the redevelopment introduced a four-star Marriott hotel with 156 rooms and six VIP suites with views over the field, a performing arts complex, a health and leisure club, a new rugby shop and a general increase in function space.
-On Sunday 10 July 2005 the old south stand was demolished to make way for the new development.
-The festivities that were planned for the implosion of this end of the stadium were cancelled in the wake of the 7 July terror attacks in the centre of London.
-The new seating, which had been started by Mowlem, was completed by Carillion on 5 November 2006 in time for the England vs New Zealand game of the 2006 Autumn internationals series, in which England lost in a near-record defeat.
+In July 2005, the old south stand was demolished to make way for the new development.
+The festivities that were planned to mark this were cancelled in the wake of the 7 July terror attacks in the centre of London.
+The new seating, which had been started by Mowlem, was completed by Carillion on 5 November 2006 in time for the England vs New Zealand game of that year's autumn internationals series, in which England lost in a near-record defeat.

 The rugby stadium continued to be developed into 2018 with the upgrading of the east stand.
-Not only does the new stand offer game day hospitality, but it also has six floors of event spacing.
-The east stand was over budget due to additional safety measures put in place to make the redeveloped structure capable of withstanding a bomb attack, and to make it fire proof with work done on the cladding in response to the Grenfell Tower fire.
-With the upgrade the roof is now finally complete.
+The new stand offers match-day hospitality as well as six floors of event spacing.
+The east stand was over budget due to additional safety measures put in place to make the redeveloped structure capable of withstanding a bomb attack, and to make it fireproof, with work carried out on the cladding in response to the Grenfell Tower fire.
+Following the upgrade, the roof is now complete.

 Rugby World Cup

-Twickenham Stadium has hosted Rugby World Cup Matches in 1991, 1999 and 2015 with England as hosts in 1991 and 2015 therefore holding the Final.
-The Stadium also hosted semi finals in 1999 including France's 43–31 victory New Zealand.
+Twickenham Stadium has hosted Rugby World Cup Matches in 1991, 1999 and 2015, including the finals in 1991 and 2015 when England were the host nation.
+The Stadium also hosted semi-finals in 1999, including France's famous 43–31 victory over New Zealand.
+In August 2023, the stadium was confirmed as one of eight host venues for the 2025 Women's Rugby World Cup.